This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Beans

-A one half-cup serving of white beans provides 6 g of fiber, 8 g of protein, and just 110 calories.
+A one-half-cup serving of white beans provides 6 g of fiber, 8 g of protein, and just 110 calories.

 A review of 21 trials published in the May 2016 issue of The American Journal of Clinical Nutrition concluded that dieters should eat one serving of pulses such as beans, dried peas, or lentils daily.
-It was found that people who do this lose almost one pound more in a six-week period compared with those following other diets.

 -